garywill/multiBootUDisk/README.md

 ## Usage

-Procedure: (Following can be done by the shell script.)
+Procedure: (Following can be done by the shell script `makemultiboor.sh`.)
-1. Make msdos partition table on udisk
+1. Make an msdos partition table on udisk
-2. Make a partition on udisk, like `/dev/sdb1`
+2. Make a partition on udisk, for example `/dev/sdb1`
 3. Set `/dev/sdb1` boot flag
 4. Format `/dev/sdb1` as FAT32
 5. Write `syslinux` MBR to target `/dev/sdb`
-6. Copy `syslinux` files, `grub4dos` files and others to `/dev/sdb1`
+6. Copy `syslinux` files, `grub4dos` files and others to `/dev/sdb1` (copy all files in `ubasic` folder to udisk)

-Manually put .iso files (you prepare it) to udisk.
+Manually put your `.iso` files to udisk.

 Not everything support booting from iso file.
-For some isos you need to extract them and put files into udisk (I have no idea which, try it yourself or google "grub4dos boot iso [your boot iso]" )
+For some isos you need to extract them and put files into udisk (I have no idea which, try it yourself or google "grub4dos boot iso <what you want to boot from .iso>" )

-Above should be done before you put other unrelated files (your photo, music etc. for general storage) into udisk, to make sure the files is physically continous and not far away from MBR.
+Above should be done before you put other files (photo, music etc. for general storage) into udisk, to make sure the system or .iso files is physically continous and not far away from MBR.

-`grub4dos/menu.lst` is the key to success.
-It tells you where to put your files.
-Read it and modify it according to your need.
+**`grub4dos/menu.lst` is the key to success.
+Read it and modify it according to your need.**

-Note: `syslinux` and `grub4dos` binaries are not newest in this repo.
+> In this repo `syslinux` and `grub4dos` binaries are not latest.